GitauHarrison/notes/oop_python.md

 Child: muthoni, 3
 ```

-Notice that the parent's `__repr__()` function has been overriden by the child's.
+Notice that the parent's `__repr__()` function has been overridden by the child's.
 This is because the child defined its own `__repr__()` function.
 Additionally, the `age` attribute is only present in the child class.

 ## Encapsulation

 This principle promotes the need to hide data.
-From the word 'encapsulate', we learn that it means to 'enclose something in or as if in a capsule'.
-Synonyms associated with encapsulate are enclose, encase, confine, envelop etc. I hope you get the idea.
+From the word 'encapsulate', we learn that it means to 'enclose something in or as if in a capsule.
+Synonyms associated with encapsulate are enclosed, encase, confine, envelop, etc. I hope you get the idea.

 The creation of classes is by default encapsulation.
-This is because we are limiting access to the data from the outside world.
+This is because we are limiting access to data from the outside world.
 This data can only be accessed using the said class.
-The entire process of encapsulation is also called 'information hiding'.
+The entire process of encapsulation is also called 'information hiding.

 ```python
 class Parent():